 Market segmentation can emerge as a decisive marketing strategy.
 Its primary objective is identifying and delineating market segments or a specific set of buyers that can become prospects or targets for company’s long term market plans.
 The major benefit of marketing management is that it is useful in devising a technique that divides total demand into large homogenous segments that can be identified by visualizing some common traits.
 Such characteristics are pertinent in explaining and in envisaging the response of customers in a market segment to a marketing stimulus.

 Many business conglomerates often take help from professional call centres services to divide the market into homogenous segments.
-These call centres lend a helping hand in subdividing the market for their clients on the basis of demographic, psycho-graphic, geographic and behavioral variables.
+These call centre outsourcing companies lend a helping hand in subdividing the market for their clients on the basis of demographic, psycho-graphic, geographic and behavioral variables.
 Marketers can further study all the variables related to a specific target market so as to gauge the desirability of potential market segments.
 Once a segment is identified that meets such requirements, it becomes feasible to develop an offering that meets the requirement of this segment.
 A result-oriented market segmentation often makes attempts to create a rapport with customers that can be sustained over a long period of time.